 Notably, many patients with CPPD disease have no joint pain and may never develop joint pain.
 These patients have X-rays that show chondrocalcinosis, which is evidence of calcium pyrophosphate crystal deposits in the cartilage.
 Chondrocalcinosis is most common in older adults and can be asymptomatic, meaning that patients with this X-ray finding may have no joint symptoms at all.

-To determine whether your pain and swelling is caused by pseudogout, our physicians may perform one or more of the following tests:
+To determine if your joint symptoms are due to CPPD disease or pseudogout, our physicians may perform one or more of the following tests: